joeandronyk/powershell-profile/README.md

    winget install Microsoft.Powershell
    ```

+3. Open `Terminal` and open a `PowerShell` tab if it doesn't open one automatically.
+4.
 ## ⚡ One Line Install (Elevated PowerShell Recommended)

 Execute the following command in an elevated PowerShell window to install the PowerShell profile: